Ph.D. in Peace Studies and Anthropology

-What are the cultural, social, and historical contextual dimensions of structural and violent conflict?
-How does an ethnographic focus create the possibility for better crafting conflict transformation?
+What are the cultural, social, and historical dimensions of structural violence?
+How does an ethnographic focus create the possibility for conflict transformation?

-The Anthropology and Peace Studies doctoral program at the University of Notre Dame equips students with the theoretical and methodological tools of anthropology to answer these and related questions.
-The use of ethnographic and historical methods creates an in-depth understanding of the realities of situations as they occur on the ground and in local contexts, and make important contributions to understanding conflict and peace processes as they are experienced on the ground.
-A Ph.D. in Anthropology and Peace Studies has potential policy and aid implications as well as scientific and humanistic implications.
+The Peace Studies and Anthropology program equips students with the theoretical and methodological tools of anthropology to answer these and related questions.
+Ethnographic and historical methodologies facilitate in-depth understanding of local contexts and make important contributions to conflict and peace processes as they are experienced on the ground.

-The dual degree program allows students to focus on their particular ethnographic project while embedding them in the theoretical and historical traditions of both anthropology and peace studies.
-Students' dissertation work will be informed by both perspectives, while potentially including aspects of our ever-evolving understanding of peace studies, with emergent foci in subjects such as climate change and social movements.
+The joint degree program allows students to focus on their particular ethnographic project while embedding them in the theoretical and historical traditions of both anthropology and peace studies.
+In conducting their research, students immerse themselves within the cultural and social contexts of their project, often learning new languages, living within the community in which they work, and developing an ethnographically informed perspective.
+Dissertation work is informed by both peace studies and anthropology and often includes emerging topics such as climate change and social movements.